jacobdotcosta/kcp/README.md

     resource: synctargets
     version: v1alpha1
 ```
+## Step-by-Step
+TODO

+## End-to-end script

+TODO

-## Scenario 3
+# Scenario 3

-The purpose of this scenario is to create a workspace, configure kcp to be able to sync additional resources such as: Ingress, Services and finally to deploy a Quarkus application.
+Objective: The purpose of this scenario is to create a workspace, configure kcp to be able to sync additional resources such as: Ingress, Services and finally to deploy a Quarkus application.

+## Step-by-Step

+TODO

 The additional k8s resources are passed to the kcp.sh script using this command:
 ```bash
 ./kcp.sh syncer -w my-org -c cluster1 -r ingresses.networking.k8s.io,services